DevCabin/miranda/README.md

-# Gemini to Google Sheets Chatbot
+# Miranda - Gemini to Google Sheets Chatbot

-A conversational interface that connects Google's Gemini AI with Google Sheets data.
-This chatbot allows you to query your Google Sheets data using natural language.
+A serverless API that provides a conversational interface between Google's Gemini AI and Google Sheets data.
+This chatbot allows you to query your Google Sheets data using natural language through a REST API, deployed exclusively on Vercel.

+## Overview

+Miranda is designed to be a simple, serverless solution for querying Google Sheets data using natural language.
+It leverages Google's Gemini AI to understand user queries and Langchain to process and execute them against your Google Sheets data.

+### Key Features
+- Natural language processing of Google Sheets data
+- Serverless deployment on Vercel
+- REST API interface for querying
+- Secure authentication with Google services
+- Error handling and validation
+- Health check endpoint for monitoring

 ## Prerequisites

-- Python 3.8 or higher
 - Google Cloud Project with Gemini API enabled
 - Google Sheets API enabled
 - Service account with access to Google Sheets
+- Vercel account for deployment

 ## Setup